-EDUC 544 Topics in Elementary School Biological Science
+EDUC 544 Topics in Elementary and Middle School Biological Science

-A consideration of the processes and topics of biological science that are most appro-priate to the needs of elementary school teachers.
+A consideration of the processes and topics of biological science that are most appropriate to the needs of elementary and middle school teachers.
 An activity-centered approach is utilized to study topics of biological science.
+Coursework emphasizes collection, identification, and culturing methods adapted to elementary and middle school science programs.